KaytmazV/KaytmazV/README.md

 ###

-<p align="left">My name is Volkan, and I'm a Padawan JAVA, from the planet GitHub!</p>
+<p align="left">My name is Volkan, and I'm a  JAVA Padawan, from the planet GitHub!</p>

 ###